Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 - [MLOps with MLflow and Airflow](../airflow/README.md#mlops-with-mlflow-and-airflow)

 #### Running ML pipelines with Kedro
 Kedro is an open-source Python framework to create reproducible, maintainable, and modular data science code.
 It uses software engineering best practices to help you build production-ready data science pipelines.

-You can build MLOps pipeline by following the official [Kedro Tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html).
-And this is Kedro-Viz example.
+You can build your MLOps pipeline by following the official [Kedro Tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html).

 ![kedro-viz](../../images/wsl-jupyter-kedro-viz.png)